smcconaha/mind-reader/pseudo.md

 ELSE IF page 3
     then header, nextBtn, example, helper, and resetBtn are visible ELSE IF Page 4
-    the header with symbols array, nextBtn(reveal), example, helper, and resetBtn are visible ELSE IF Page 5
+    the header with symbolArray, nextBtn(reveal textContent), example, helper, and resetBtn are visible ELSE IF Page 5
-    the header with One symbol, example, helper, and resetBtn are visible ENDIF
+    the header with One symbol (answerArr), example, helper, and resetBtn are visible ENDIF

+---
+# START
+---

+INIT

+START with DOMContentLoad on currentPage 0
+RUN updatePage, which loads header text and goBtn
+RUN clearBtns to remove unused buttons

+IF CLICK on the goBtn
+    THEN increment currentPage by 1
+    RUN updatePage
+    RUN clearBtns
+ENDIF

+IF CLICK on the nextBtn
+    THEN increment currentPage by 1
+    RUN updatePage
+    RUN clearBtns
+ENDIF

+IF CLICK on resetBtn
+    THEN currentPage is reset to 0
+    RUN updatePage
+    RUN clearBtns
+END IF

+---
+# END PROGRAM
+---